The Benchmark Company lifts BIOLASE Inc. [BIOL] price estimate. Who else is bullish?

-BIOLASE Inc. [NASDAQ: BIOL] surged by $0.0 during the normal trading session on Monday and reaching a high of $0.0772 during the day while it closed the day at $0.07.
+BIOLASE Inc. [NASDAQ: BIOL] stock went on an upward path that rose over 11.26% on Friday, amounting to a one-week price increase of more than 28.03%.
 The company report on June 15, 2023 at 6:30 AM that BIOLASE Announces Grand Opening of Training Facility to Reach Wider Universe of Dental Practitioners; First-Hand Experience Using Leading Dental Laser Technology Expected to Generate Increased Revenue Opportunities.

 Strategically Located Facility To Provide Best-in-Class Education & Training Programs.